 ICT and online resources are increasingly used across the curriculum.
-We believe it is essential for e-Safety guidance to be given to the pupils on a regular and meaningful basis. e-Safety is embedded within our curriculum and we continually look for new opportunities to promote e-Safety.
+We believe it is essential for e-Safety guidance to be given to the pupils on a regular and meaningful basis.
+E-Safety is embedded within our curriculum and we continually look for new opportunities to promote e-Safety.

-- The school has a framework for teaching internet skills in Computing/PSHE lessons based upon the National Curriculum with Seal guidance and the diocesan framework for PSHE and 'Nurturing Human Wholeness'. - The school provides opportunities within a range of curriculum areas to teach about e-Safety based upon CEOP guidance which covers KS1, KS2 and information for parents, which can be found at www.thinkuknow.co.uk - Educating pupils on the dangers of technologies that maybe encountered

-- outside school is done informally when opportunities arise and as part of the e-Safety curriculum - Pupils have an age appropriate awareness of the relevant legislation when using the internet such as data protection and intellectual property which may limit what they want to do but also serves to protect them. - Pupils are taught about copyright and respecting other people's information, images, etc through discussion, modelling and activities - Pupils are aware of the impact of Cyberbullying and know how to seek help if they are affected by any form of online bullying.
+- The school has a framework for teaching internet skills in lessons based upon the National Curriculum and the framework for internet safety's (UKCIS) 'Education for a connected world' and the diocesan framework for PSHE. - The school provides opportunities within a range of curriculum areas to teach about e-Safety based upon CEOP guidance which covers KS1, KS2 and information for parents, which can be found at www.thinkuknow.co.uk - Educating pupils on the dangers of technologies that maybe encountered outside school is done informally when opportunities arise and as part of the e-Safety curriculum - Pupils have an age appropriate awareness of the relevant legislation when using the internet such as data protection and intellectual property which may limit what they want to do but also serves to protect them. - Pupils are taught about copyright and respecting other people's information, images, etc through discussion, modelling and activities - Pupils are aware of the impact of Cyberbullying and know how to seek help if they are affected by any form of online bullying.
 Pupils are also aware of where to seek advice or help if they experience problems when using the internet and related technologies; i.e. parent/carer, teacher/trusted staff member, or an organisation such as Childline or CEOP report abuse button. - Pupils are taught to critically evaluate materials and learn good searching skills through cross curricular teacher models, discussions and via the computing curriculum eSafety Skills Development for Staff